National Apprenticeship Week

 How Villiers Park is widening access to apprenticeships

-We are seeing amazing outcome that demonstrate what’s possible when young people are supported to explore and pursue apprenticeship pathways.
+We are seeing amazing outcomes that demonstrate what’s possible when young people are supported to explore and pursue apprenticeship pathways.

 Highlights from last year: